folke/sidekick.nvim/README.md

     ---@class sidekick.cli.Mux
     ---@field backend? "tmux"|"zellij" Multiplexer backend to persist CLI sessions mux = {
-      backend = vim.env.ZELLIJ and "zellij" or "tmux", -- default to tmux unless zellij is detected enabled = false,
+      binary = nil, -- string|nil: The path to the binary program for the mux, e.g. "tmux" or "tmate" or "zellij" backend = vim.env.ZELLIJ and "zellij" or "tmux", -- default to tmux unless zellij is detected enabled = false,
       -- terminal: new sessions will be created for each CLI tool and shown in a Neovim terminal